pollfish/docs/s2s.md

-gibberish | The respondent answered with gibberish text in at least one open-ended question captcha | The respondent failed one of our CAPTCHA tests third_party_termination | Generic reason for terminations that happen in mediation survey providers user_rejection | The respondent rejected the survey vpn | The respondent answered the survey using VPN or an IP address that characterized as suspicious survey_expired | The respondent was prevented from entering a survey that would have resulted in "survey closed" or "quota full"
+gibberish | The respondent answered with gibberish text in at least one open-ended question captcha | The respondent failed one of our CAPTCHA tests third_party_termination | Generic reason for terminations that happen in mediation survey providers third_party_termination_-_fraud | The respondent was marked as fraud in the mediation survey provider third_party_termination_-_quality | The respondent was marked as low quality in the mediation survey provider user_rejection | The respondent rejected the survey vpn | The respondent answered the survey using VPN or an IP address that characterized as suspicious survey_expired | The respondent was prevented from entering a survey that would have resulted in "survey closed" or "quota full"